 Project updates due to all jurors—December 8, 2016

 Project update and Presentation date & time due to all jurors—February 7, 2017

 Complete drafts of written portion of Jury Project due to jury one week prior to presentation.

-Jury Project Presentations scheduled at mutual convenience of Jury and Fellow(s) in the month of February and the first week of March (can be scheduled earlier, but must occur no later than 3/04/16).
+Jury Project Presentations scheduled at mutual convenience of Jury and Fellow(s) in the month of February and the beginning of March (can be scheduled earlier, but must occur no later than 3/03/17).